 Global One is one of the few international agencies with government permission to deliver life-saving resources to the Rohingya people within Cox’s Bazar, Bangladesh.

-Earlier in the year, we distributed emergency relief supplies, including food packages and non-food items, to 20,000 people in Letha makeshift settlement in Teknaf, Nayapara, Kutupulong and Baluchi in Cox’s Bazar.
+Early in 2017, we distributed emergency relief supplies, including food packages and non-food items, to 20,000 people in Letha makeshift settlement in Teknaf, Nayapara, Kutupulong and Baluchi in Cox’s Bazar.
 Global One was also involved in supplying medical intervention, which included basic healthcare to families and communities.
 Through this distribution, we were able to better understand the basic needs of the Rohingyas and create strong partnerships to continue implementing projects successfully.

 We are now working on new projects to provide relief to Rohingyas.
 To find out more, see Our Campaigns.